marcus-seldin/PC-signature-from-DEGS/README.md

 ### Steps

 In this example, we will use genes ienriched from ChIP-Sequencing peaks which were specific for a targeted (Adipose-sepcific) deletion of Tcf7l2.
-These genes will be pulled form adipose tissue expression arrays in the Hybrid Mouse Diversity Panel (HMDP) fed a high-fat/high/sucrose diet and correlated with a subset of traits relevant for metabolic disease
+These genes will be pulled form adipose tissue expression arrays in the Hybrid Mouse Diversity Panel (HMDP) fed a high-fat-high/sucrose (HF/HS) diet and correlated with a subset of traits relevant for metabolic disease

-Initially, we will gather these gene sets from population data, perform principle component analysis and ask how variation of each gene "contributes" to the top principle components.
+Initially, we will gather these specific genes (provided as Top_500_chip_genes.txt) from global adipose transript measures from an HMDP population fed a HF/HS diet (adipose_HMDP_genes.txt), perform principle component analysis and ask how variation of each gene "contributes" to the top principle components.
+The correponding script is provided as PC_generation.R

 Following this, each HMDP mouse will be assigned a value based on its variation of the principle component genes.
 These values will then be used to correlate with clinical traits.